-All Bryn Mawr teachers are fully-licensed in elementary education and/or a specialist curriculum area.
+All Bryn Mawr teachers are fully licensed in elementary education and/or a specialist curriculum area.
 We believe our own learning is as important as our students' learning to ensure the highest levels of instruction occurring with our students.
 Our licensed and support staff have weekly professional development to build and refine instruction and build lifelong foundational skills for our students.
-Teaching staff meet weekly in professional learning groups, to review and analyze student data to plan and build the highest quality instructional opportunities of individual and groups of students.
+Teaching staff meet weekly in professional learning groups, to review and analyze student data to plan and build the highest quality instructional opportunities of individuals and groups of students.

-Bryn Mawr teachers contribute to the development of aspiring teachers by mentoring student teachers and practicum students from the University of Minnesota, Hamline University, St. Cloud State University, St. Thomas University, University of Northwestern, Augsburg College and other university partners.
+Bryn Mawr teachers contribute to the development of aspiring teachers by mentoring student teachers and practicum students from the University of Minnesota, Hamline University, St. Cloud State University, St. Thomas University, University of Northwestern, Augsburg College, and other university partners.

 High Standards for all students.
 It is our job to help prepare students to be lifelong learners through academic achievement and the acquisition of lifelong skills.

 Cultural Diversity.
 We recognize and celebrate our differences, and know that we are enriched by them.
 We believe that understanding each other is the antidote to fear and prejudice.
 We create an environment that is inclusive, affirming, and respectful of everyone.
 As our students share differences in their cultures and language, they will begin to grow in understanding themselves and others.

 Purposeful Learning as an Interactive Process.
 Students will interact with others in a variety of ways, such as questioning, reflecting, and connecting personal experiences with new information.
 Teaching strategies help students become both independent and cooperative learners who develop the skills of problem-solving, decision-making, negotiation, and conflict resolution.